dave45678/Lesson15/IntroToSpringBoot/Lesson01.md

 and @RequestMapping annotations work.

-The @Controller annotation tells the compiler that there is a list of routes in this file that the user of the application can browse to within the HomeController class.
+The @Controller annotation tells the compiler that there is a list of routes in this file that the user can browse to within the HomeController class.
 By using this annotation, we have made the HomeController like a phone directory or reference list for our application, where all the routes are mapped out.

 @RequestMapping indicates what route or end point the user will visit.
 The method underneath the
-@RequestMapping annotation is run each time that route is called.
+@RequestMapping annotation is run each time that the route is called.
 In this case, the default route is the only route that is mapped out.

 When a user browses to http://localhost:8080 (or the default route on the port that has been set